morevna6/morevna6.github.io/index.md

 The personal research platform of F. Günışığı Aydoğan<br>
 Computer Programming Student · Independent Systems Researcher</p>

-I build systems; functional, cognitive, speculative.
+<p>I build systems; functional, cognitive, speculative.</p>

-This space is where my tools, code, ideas, and inner questions converge.
+<p>This space is where my tools, code, ideas, and inner questions converge.
 My work spans from mental health technology to AI architecture, from data validation ecosystems to narrative frameworks shaped by fate and memory.
 Some of it runs on Python.
-Some of it runs on fire, dream, and signal.
+Some of it runs on fire, dream, and signal.</p>

-This is a home for what I build; both what can be measured, and what cannot.
+<p>This is a home for what I build; both what can be measured, and what cannot.</p>

 <h3><strong>Projects</strong></h3>